Jamnalal Bajaj

-Jamnalal Kaniram Bajaj (4 November 1889 – 11 February 1942) was an Indian industrialist.
+Jamnalal Kaniram Bajaj (4 November 1889 – 11 February 1942) was an Indian businessman and politician.
 He founded the Bajaj Group of companies in the 1920s, and the group now has 24 companies, including six that are listed on the bourses.
 He was also a close and beloved associate of Mahatma Gandhi, who is known to have often declared that Jamnalal was his fifth son.

-Background and early life
+Early life

-Jamnalal Bajaj was born in 1889 into a poor family of Kaniram and Birdibai in a village named Kashi Ka Bas in Jaipur state.
+Jamnalal Bajaj was born in 1889 into a poor family of farmers, to Kaniram and Birdibai, in a village named Kashi Ka Bas, near Sikar in Rajasthan state.
 In 1894, Seth Bachharaj Bajaj, a rich Wardha businessman, and his family were going to Kashi Ka Bas village temple.
 They spotted young Jamnalal playing outside his home and were drawn to him.
 After much persuasion, Jamnalal was adopted as Seth Bajaj's grandson.
 In return, Bajaj installed a well in order to help the village.

-Seth Bachhraj(bajaj) was a distant relative on his father's side, and was a well-known and respected trader in the British Raj.
+Seth Bachharaj was a distant relative on his father's side and was a well-known and respected trader in the British Raj.

-Jamnalal was married at age twelve to JankiDevi, who was around nine years old.

-Upon coming of age, under the tutelage of Seth Bachhraj, Jamnalal got involved in the family business of his adoptive family.
-During this period, he acquired the skills of being a tradesman, rigorous book keeping and buying and selling commodities.
-He excelled in his work by the time Seth Bachhraj died.
+Upon coming of age, under the tutelage of Seth Bachharaj, Jamnalal got involved in the family business of his adoptive family.
+During this period, he acquired the skills of being a tradesman, rigorous bookkeeping and buying and selling commodities.
+He excelled in his work by the time Seth Bachharaj died.
 In 1926, Jamnalal founded what would become the Bajaj group of industries.

+Personal life

+Jamnalal was married at age twelve to Janki Devi, who was around nine years old.
+Their son was businessman and politician Kamalnayan Bajaj.